Absolute war

-The concept of absolute war is a theoretical construct developed by the Prussian military theorist General Carl von Clausewitz in his 10-volume philosophical exploration of war, Vom Kriege (in English, On War, 1832).
+The concept of absolute war is a theoretical construct developed by the Prussian military theorist General Carl von Clausewitz in his 10-volume philosophical exploration of war, On War (Vom Kriege, 1832).
 It is discussed almost exclusively in the first half of Book VIII, with few references in his other volumes.

 It means a war that is a pure act of physical force, unrestricted by factors external to purely physical force.
 It leads inevitably through escalation to extremes of will and effort.
 It disarms the enemy rendering him powerless to resist the victor's will.
 In the 19th century, Clausewitz saw it as a logical fantasy, not possible in reality.
 The main objective of this form of warfare is the complete annihilation of the opponent, accomplished through the rapid and intense application of force.
 Absolute war is seen as unreasonable and illogical, as it follows its own internal logic, escalates uncontrollably, and threatens the very existence of humanity.
-But since the arrival of nuclear bombs in the 20th century, there is some possibility of such war to become reality, although it can still be irrational due to the danger of Mutually Assured Destruction.
+But since the arrival of nuclear bombs in the 20th century, there is some possibility of such war to become reality, although it can still be irrational due to the danger of mutually assured destruction.

 The notion of an "absolute form of war" is derived from the new style of warfare introduced by the French Revolution and brought to a high level of performance by Napoleon Bonaparte.
 Although absolute war is presented as a philosophical concept, and thus not capable of perfect attainment in reality, it was nonetheless modeled closely by Napoleon on his most masterful campaigns and was intended to be pursued or emulated by commanders "when possible".
 Absolute war was characterized by Clausewitz as containing notably high levels of energy and professional competence while aiming its sights on the destruction of the opposing force and the attainment of a political decision by force of arms.

-Similar Concepts Used by Clausewitz
+Similar concepts used by Clausewitz

-War of Observation
+War of observation

 Absolute war is a contrast to a weaker form Clausewitz called war of observation which is based on the carefully circumscribed use of force in the century prior to the French Revolution.
-This two-ended framework appears to have been experimental and Clausewitz became critical of it by the middle of Book VIII—thereafter the term absolute war dropped out and the weaker "war of observation" was transformed into a more legitimate form called the "limited aim."
+This two-ended framework appears to have been experimental and Clausewitz became critical of it by the middle of Book VIII—thereafter the term absolute war dropped out and the weaker "war of observation" was transformed into a more legitimate form called the "limited aim".
 In Book I, drafted later, the term absolute war does not appear; for practical purposes, war in the real world is described using a spectrum.
 On one end of the spectrum lies the limited aim of wearing down the enemy's will to carry on the military struggle, on the other side lies the most ambitious form available in reality, the aim of rendering one's opponent militarily helpless.